Girish-Jangam/netflix-clone/README.md

+# Netflix Clone

+- This is a full-stack web application that replicates the Netflix experience.
+It is built using React JS, CSS, and Redux.
+Firebase is used to manage the authentication process, while Stripe handles monthly subscription payments.

+## Features

++ UI/UX design similar to Netflix.
++ Secure login and user authentication using Firebase authentication.
++ Stripe payment gateway for handling monthly subscription payments.
++ Clean and efficient code.
++ Thorough testing to ensure functionality and usability.
++ Deployed using Firebase hosting for fast and reliable access.

+## How to use

+- To use this application, simply go to the following link: https://netflix-70e83.web.app/.

+## Installation

+1. Clone the repository
+2. Install dependencies by running `npm install`
+3. Create a Firebase project and add your Firebase configuration details to `src/firebase.js`
+4. Create a Stripe account and add your Stripe API key to `src/App.js`
+5. Run the application using `npm start`

 # Getting Started with Create React App and Redux

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.